open-sauced/docs/docs/contributing/opensauced-writers-guide/how-to-add-your-post.md

 The blog's index page (a custom path for OpenSauced at `/community-resources`) is the blog list page, where all blog posts are collectively displayed.

 Use the `<!--truncate-->` marker in your blog post to represent what will be shown as the summary when viewing all published blog posts.
 Anything above `<!--truncate-->` will be part of the summary.
 Note that the portion above the truncate marker must be standalone renderable Markdown.
-For example:

-**Example Path:** `website/blog/my-post.md`

 **Markdown Example:**
 ```markdown